Why healthy breathing is vital for deep, restorative sleep

 - Your brain gets a chance to rest while still maintaining key functions

-A lack of enough deep sleep can also impair cognitive function and negatively affect your mood.
 Sleep apnea also disrupts the REM sleep stage, which is essential for memory formation and storage through consolidation.
-Disruption of REM and deep sleep should be avoided whenever possible.

 Restorative sleep helps the body repair and maintain itself, but the benefits don’t end there.
-Have you ever been irritable in the morning due to a lack of sleep?
-There’s a reason for that.
 A good night’s sleep helps people stay emotionally balanced during the day.
 And during REM sleep, the brain processes events from the day before, causing dreams to form.
 REM sleep also helps the mind stay sharp by consolidating your memories.

 Maintaining a steady flow of oxygen to your body during sleep is imperative to good sleep health.
 Most of us have experienced how a lack of sleep from the night before negatively affects us the next day.
 It’s not just a question of feeling lethargic and tired—your body is craving the oxygen it needs.

-Our bodies are capable of some incredible things—it’s just too bad we’re not awake enough to enjoy all of them.
-But when our sleep is healthy and restorative and we’re breathing as we should, we’re setting ourselves up for success for the next day.
+Our bodies are capable of some incredible things, and when our sleep is healthy and we’re breathing as we should, we’re setting ourselves up for success for the next day.